perfectly-balanced/PathBench/README.md

 **Example Usage**

 1. Running an **individual** test (labyrinth with A* in this case):
 ```bash
 python3 tests/test_algorithm/test_configuration/test_graphics/test_labyrinth_A.py --spawn-display --view-display
 ```

 2. Running **all** tests:
 ```bash
 python3 tests/run_tests.py --spawn-display --view-display
 ```

 - Specifying `--view-display` will internally execute `vncviewer`.
 This will result in a white dialog popup.
 Press `Enter` when it appears, and the interactive view will subsequently appear.
-However, do not press `Enter` too soon, otherwise the viewer will be created before the view server has had time to initialise, which will prevent launching the interactive view.
-Please wait approximately a second before pressing `Enter` to allow other dependent processes to initialise.
+However, please wait approximately a second before pressing `Enter`, otherwise the viewer will be created before the view server has had time to initialise, which will prevent launching the interactive view (i.e. no-op).
 - For more usage details specify the help flag `-h`.

 Note, to view a screenshot of the screen, execute the following: